why we do what we do ...

 autonomy is freedom. we believe that people must be given them time and space to make their own life choices, free from the pressures and fears that modern housing conditions often impose on their citizens. as current renting and mortgage systems can pose a heavy burden on people, it is crucial to explore new alternatives that offer a life without debt or any other existential monetary pressure.

-the tiny houses and sustainable solutions we provide on this page are aimed at offering everyone a chance to explore their passions, decide about their own fate and literally reclaim the wheel and drive.
+the small homes and sustainable solutions we provide on this page are aimed at offering everyone a chance to explore their passions, decide about their own fate and literally reclaim the wheel and drive.

 renewable materials are currently being depleted at an alarming rate. however, today we have the knowledge to develop new technologies that can replace traditional production processes. what it takes is to raise the collective awareness and create a demand for ecologically valuable products. this is why we want to promote the use of sustainably sourced, renewable materials that can be reintegrated into a new lifecycle once they have been used, thereby creating a cradle-to-cradle system with less waste and better resource management.

-for our houses, we therefore aim to only use building materials that fulfil these criteria:
+for our fri:dom DIY building package, we therefore aim to only use building materials that fulfil these criteria:

-- as few toxins or harmful chemicals as possible
+- as few petrochemicals and products containing toxins or harmful substances as possible

 - as local as possible for smallest CO2 emissions